2021 Lyrid meteor shower peaks this week: How to watch the show

-Meteor season is officially back, with the annual Lyrid meteor shower peaking this week.
+Meteor season is back with the annual Lyrid meteor shower.
 The first three months of most years represent a relative dry spell for night-sky watchers, as typically not much happens between the Quadrantid meteor shower in early January and the Lyrids.
 The Lyrids signal a welcome return of the chance to venture out in the evening amid mild temperatures and take in a celestial show.

 The Lyrids build to a peak on the evening of April 21 into the early morning hours of April 22.
 If you can't get out that night or the weather doesn't cooperate where you are, one night before or after the peak is also expected to present a pretty good viewing opportunity.